Act Implementing EU Directive on Transparent and Predictable Working Conditions

 For the calculation of the transition payment, salary should include base salary, holiday allowance, fixed fringe benefits (such as overtime pay and shift allowance) and variable fringe benefits (such as average bonus, profit distribution and year-end bonus for the last three years).

 A higher severance amount can be agreed in the employment or settlement agreement.

 It is good practice to include a non-exhaustive list of seriously culpable acts and omissions in the personnel manual or policies.
-Overall a dismissal for urgent cause is deemed to be an ultimum remedium (also given the severe consequences for the employee, amongst others in respect of the employee’s entitlement to unemployment benefits) and a court (if the dismissal is appealed by the relevant employee) will conduct a thorough review (see below) as to whether the employer, depending on the circumstances of the case, indeed had good reason to immediately terminate the employment agreement.
+Overall, a dismissal for urgent cause is deemed to be an ultimum remedium (also given the severe consequences for the employee, amongst others, in respect of the employee’s entitlement to unemployment benefits) and a court (if the dismissal is appealed by the relevant employee) will conduct a thorough review (see below) as to whether the employer, taking into account the circumstances of the case, indeed had good reason to immediately terminate the employment agreement.

 Procedure of Dismissal for Serious Cause